juliasut/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This project was built as a part of Lighthouse Labs Web Development Bootcamp curriculum.
-Practical aspects include: writting HTML, CSS, JS, jQuery and AJAX front-end skills, and Node, Express and MongoDB back-end skills.
+This project was built as a part of the Lighthouse Labs Web Development Bootcamp curriculum.
+Practical aspects include writing HTML, CSS, JS, jQuery, and AJAX front-end skills, and Node, Express, and MongoDB back-end skills.
 # Final product: